It’s time for a new mortgage match-up.

-But the 20-year mortgage results in interest savings of nearly $60,000 over the life of the loan!
+But the 20-year fixed results in interest savings of nearly $60,000 over the life of the loan!
 This borrower would also own their home free and clear an entire decade earlier.

 This shorter term can be pretty beneficial, especially if you plan to retire soon and anticipate being on a fixed income.

 But again, the monthly payment will be higher than the 30-year payment, which could stretch you thin or limit what you can afford if you’re buying a home.

 Go With a 20-Year Fixed Mortgage to Stay on Course